felixchenier/NextWheel/firmware/arduino_esp32/README.md

 ### POWER VALUE CONVERSION

 Values are already converted on device.
-Size optimization of the binary stream was not very practical and useful for those values.
+Size optimization of the binary stream was not very practical and useful for those low bandwidth values.

+## REST API